History of Mongolia (1990–present): Supermajority of the MPP

 The 2017 presidential election was the first time no candidates met the required 50% majority vote.
+The MPRP's nominee Sainkhüügiin Ganbaatar effectively split the MPP vote to Battulga's favour, coming in third with only a thousand-vote difference with MPP candidate Enkhbold.
 The first-ever presidential runoff was held in July between the MPP nominee Miyeegombyn Enkhbold and DP nominee Khaltmaagiin Battulga.
-Despite the high number of protest votes, Battulga's populist and nationalist campaign, similar to that of Donald Trump's 2016 campaign, led to him winning 50.6% of the popular vote, beating Enkhbold by 9.4%.
+Despite the high number of protest votes called by Ganbaatar, Battulga's populist and nationalist campaign, similar to that of Donald Trump's 2016 campaign, led to him winning 50.6% of the popular vote, beating Enkhbold by only 9.4%.
+The share of blank votes in a presidential election reached its historic highest at 8%.
+Infighting between the Enkhbold-led camp of 32 legislators and the Ukhnaagiin Khürelsükh-led camp of 33 legislators occurred in the subsequent months following the MPP's electoral defeat.